Cherreads

 With a swift movement, she reaches behind her and knocks three arrows, drawing her bow back in a single, smooth motion.

-The arrows are released in perfect synchronization, they come at him in a deadly arc—each one aimed at his face.
+The arrows are released in perfect synchronisation, they come at him in a deadly arc—each one aimed at his face.

 His eyes widen.

-'I can't block them all,' He thinks with a grimace.
+'I can't block them all,' Daniel thinks with a grimace.

-Daniel drops low, using his staff to sweep the ground beneath him as he rolls to the side.
-The arrows streak past him barely missing his face.
+He drops low, using his staff to sweep the ground beneath him as he rolls to the side.
+The arrows streak past him, barely missing his face.

 'Fuck!
 She predicted where I was going to go!'
-Daniel cursed inwardly.
+He cursed inwardly.

-Daniel narrowly avoids the disc of death by turning his head slightly—however, a sharp cut remains on his face.
+Narrowly avoiding the disc of death by turning his head slightly, however, a sharp cut remains on his face.

-Throwing all caution out of the window, he charges at Sasha with greater speed than before—drunk on adrenaline.
+Daniel gritted his teeth in frustration, throwing all caution out the window, he charged at Sasha with greater speed than before, seemingly drunk on adrenaline.

 Shortly after, she fires all seven remaining arrows in a flurry.